schrauger/watchclay/README.md

 Functioning email service is expected at /usr/sbin/sendmail.

 watchclay has been tested with Claymore miner versions 10.0, 9.8, and 9.7.
 The software is written in Python, and has been tested with Python 2.7.10 on MacOS Sierra and with Python 2.7.12 on Ubuntu 16.04.
 It must run somewhere besides the mining rig; otherwise the power cycle becomes suicidal.
-For example, a small instance on Amazon Web Services with VPN access to the rig and mPower strip works well.
+For example, a small instance on Amazon Web Services with VPN access to the rig and wemo outlet works well.

 Configuration
 --------

+## If This Then That

+If This Then That (IFTTT) is a service that is used for automating many devices and services.
+Wemo supports this service, so this script uses IFTTT to tell Wemo to power off and on.

+You must have an IFTTT account, and then you must link the Wemo Insight or other smart plug to your IFTTT account.
+You must also connect the Webhooks Maker service.

+Create two applets, one for powering off and one for powering on.

+### Power Off

+* The `this` part will be a Webhooks Maker Event.
+Name it `wemo_power_off_request`.
+* The `that` part will be a Wemo hook.
+Select your Wemo device, and tell it to power off.

+### Power On

+* The `this` part will be a Webhooks Maker Event.
+Name it `wemo_power_on_request`.
+* The `that` part will be a Wemo hook.
+Select your Wemo device, and tell it to power on.

+## Config File

 Edit the watchclay.conf file to match the configuration to your environment and requriements.

-### mPower

-`mpower_ip` The IP address or hostname of your mPower strip.

-`mpower_username` and `mpower_password` The username and password for your mPower strip.
-The manufacturer's defaults are **ubnt** and **ubnt**.

-`mpower_outlet` The mPower outlet to be turned off and on for a power-cycle reset.
-If other outlets on the strip are in use, their current draw will be included in the amps reported, but they will not be power cycled.
+### If This Then That

+`webhooks_key` The unique key to your IFTTT webhooks url.
+This is found in the [webhooks IFTTT settings page](https://ifttt.com/services/maker_webhooks/settings).

+`webhooks_power_off_string` The event name passed to webhooks for powering off your wemo.
+You must define two IFTTT recipes, one for powering off and one for powering on.
+The string passed to webhooks must match the one defined here.

+`webhooks_power_on_string` The event name passed to webhooks for powering on your wemo.

 ### Claymore